fscelliott/docsdonewell/_posts/2023-10-23-llms-for-sdk-docs.md

 modified_time: '2023-10-25T00:00:00.000Z'
 ---

-I'm writing some SDK docs from scratch, and it got me thinking about LLM-powered doc tools I'd love to see for SDKs and APIs.
+I'm currently writing some SDK docs from scratch, and it got me thinking about LLM-powered doc tools I'd love to see for SDKs and APIs.
 Ignoring questions of current feasibility and in no particular order, I'd love to see:

 ## Rewrite SDK docs in other languages